Trimud/react-assignment/README.md

-# Create React App example
+# SoftUni React Course assignment

 ## How to use